bile0026/mikrotik_security/README.md

 Set the variable for `check_type` to `unuauth_users`.
 Also, provide a list of known usernames that should be present.
 This is the list that will be compared to what's actually on the device.
 I would highly reccomend running without remediation first to see what possibly vulnerabilities you might have.

 > **DANGER!**
     If running with `remediation: true`, this playbook has the possibility of deleting a user account if it's not specified in the `authorized_users` list.
 Please be extra sure this list is accurate and complete before running remediation.
+Note, usernames are case-sensitive.

 * Note, this will currently only work with usernames that contain only letters and numbers.
 It will not work correctly if there are special characters in usernames.